 👇 🎧 Want to listen to this post instead?
 Check it out:

 Whether you’ve purchased some vitamins because your favorite Instagrammer showed them off during an Instagram story or you’ve stopped following a YouTuber after they posted their first unboxing video that was, of course, #sponsored, you probably have feelings about influencers.

 But love them or hate them, there is no avoiding them.
 Influencers are selling everything under the sun and sponsoring everything they post (even their weddings!) and everyone has an opinion on whether they are the future of marketing.

-Influencer marketing is expected to be a 6.5 billion dollar industry by the end of this year.
+Influencer marketing is set to grow to a 13.8 billion dollar industry by the end of this year.
 It’s no wonder that our timelines and lives have become flooded with them!

-But as a content creator, do you need to concern yourself with becoming an influencer?
-Should you worry about that elusive blue checkmark, brand deals and millions of follower?
+But as a content creator, do you need to concern yourself with becoming a person of influence?
+Should you worry about that elusive blue checkmark, brand deals and millions of followers?

-Content creators don’t need to become “influencers” but they should have influence over their audience.
+Content creators don’t need to become “influencers” but they should know how to influence others.